Profile image of me

 Some of my papers that have recently appeared include:

-International Workshop on Empirical Studies for Quantum Software Engineering (E-QSE), 2025
+International Symposium on Empirical Software Engineering and Measurement (ESEM), 2025

 [PDF]